6 min read

 These six practical things, easily introduced into a business, will improve your business governance.

 Governors need to spend time determining the business vision, purpose and strategy.
 What is the purpose of this business?
 What are you trying to achieve?
-It is important to have extreme clarity about this, allowing the business to make decisions in line with its purpose, vision and strategy.
+It is important to have extreme clarity about this and allowing governance decisions and actions to align with the purpose, vision and strategy.

 One person may provide one or two of these attributes but is unlikely to provide three or four.
 Who provides these skills for your business?

-It is important the governors identify a small number of key performance indicators which allow them to monitor and evaluate business performance.
+Governance has the role of taking responsibility for achieving the predetermined purpose of the business.
+This is done by knowing what is going on and appropriately holding those responsible to account.
+Developing a reporting calendar and identify a small number of key performance indicators which allow governors to monitor and evaluate business performance.
 One example is simply completing an annual budget and cashflow and monitoring this monthly.
 This is a basic core discipline of business yet so few do this with purpose.